In this document unless the context otherwise requires:

 Except in the case of our act or omission done with intent to cause damage or recklessly and with knowledge that damage would probably result, we shall not be liable for errors or omissions in timetables or other published material as to the dates or times of departure or arrival or as to the operation of any flight.

 14.1 Our liability will be determined by our Conditions of Carriage.
 Our liability is limited and you are strongly advised to take out adequate travel insurance for the travel you wish to undertake.
+AWA is governed by various regulations and laws with regards to our responsibility and liability in case of baggage irregularities.
 Our liability provisions are as follows:

 Unless otherwise stated herein, international travel, as defined in the Convention, is subject to the liability rules of the Convention.

 a.
-Any liability we have for Damage, will be reduced by any negligence on your part which causes or contributes to the Damage in accordance with applicable law.
+Any liability we have for Damage will be reduced by any form of contributory negligence on your part, which causes or contributes to the Damage in accordance with applicable law.

 c.
 We will not be liable for Damage to Unchecked Baggage unless such Damage is caused by our negligence.